Bradon-Barfuss/CS-2420-Advance-Data-Structures/README.md

-# CS-2420-Advance-Data-Structures
-Weber State CS 2420 Assingments
+This is for the Weber State CS 2420: Data Structures & Algorithms.
-These are all the challenge programs I had to code for CS 2420.
-Take a look!